Juangunner4/primos-marketplace/README.md

 populate it with the variables from `frontend/.env.production`.
 `REACT_APP_MAGICEDEN_BASE=/api/proxy` must be provided so the React build uses the backend proxy for Magic Eden requests. `REACT_APP_HELIUS_API_KEY` must also be set so the marketplace can query NFT metadata from Helius.
+Additionally, define `MAGICEDEN_API_KEY` so the backend can request transaction instructions from Magic&nbsp;Eden's private API.
 When you connect the repository, Render will automatically build the container.
 After deployment the site and API will be available at `https://primos-marketplace.onrender.com`.